powerhousepro69/videoinfox/readme.md

 ###  v5.9.41 Change: Added 4s timeout to wget when checking for videoinfox update on startup.

-###  v5.9.40 Edit: Home Help.

-###  v5.9.39 Fix: -Rebuild Queue in Queue List would throw a script error if run on empty queue.

-###  v5.9.38 Change: -Download Only -Download Choose -Self Destruct in Yt-dlp Menu. - changes to * on valid URL in clipboard.

-         Removed white space at end of all lines.

-###  v5.9.37 Edit: Download Channel -Help.
-Change Directory Section.

-###  v5.9.36 Fix: Disk on Home Screen.
-Now displays Not Set if any of the directories aren't set.

-###  v5.9.35 Add: Note added to error in Download located in Download Channel with further explanation of the manual fix.

-###  v5.9.34 Update: -Disk.
-Shows current directory video disk usage and Default Directories 1-5

-         Fix: Forgot to remove Press enter to coninue... in Browse -Download

-###  v5.9.32 New: -Search added to Browse to find videos in a URL playlist by keyword.

-         Search results have been integrated into -Download and -Add to Queue.

-         New: -All to Queue added to browse.
-Add the entire playlist or search results to the queue.

-         Change: Download Playlist renamed to Download Channel.
-         Edit: Home help for the renamed feature.

-         Change: Channel link removed from heads up display in Download Channel.
-It is located in Info.

-         Change: Moved optons around in Browse.

-         Change: 2 option letters swapped in Yt-dlp -Download List: z-Download Queue and b-Clear User Set List.

-         Fix: Auto remove duplicates in Download Queue in Browse.

-         Fix: Script errors in Download Channel when list was empty or the last item was deleted.

-         Fix: Clear All in Download Channel -Restore wasn't clearing out the .nfo and .pl files.

 ### Harnessing the power of: